Yagoxdll/Projetos-em-C/README.md

 C Programming Projects
 Overview

-This repository showcases a collection of C programming projects completed by [Student Name], an aspiring programmer.
+This repository showcases a collection of C programming projects completed by me, an aspiring programmer.
 These projects demonstrate a range of skills and concepts mastered during their journey in learning C programming.
 Project List
 1. Dynamic Queue Implementation